Running Tracealyzer on Linux

 Package “linux64”

-Once Mono is installed, you need to unpack the Tracealyzer tarball into a suitable location, for example like this:
+Once Mono is installed, you need to unpack the Tracealyzer archive to a suitable location, for example like this:

 $ tar xvf Tracealyzer-4.9.0-linux64.tgz